aruizrab/sodd-unity-framework/Documentation~/Events.md

   events without writing additional code.
 The Inspector provides an `Invoke` button and a field to enter the payload value, enabling quick and easy testing.

-> [!NOTE]
-> By separating the event definition from the objects that trigger and respond to it, Scriptable Events promote a more
-> modular and maintainable architecture.

 ## Implementations in the Framework

 The SODD Framework provides several implementations of Scriptable Events to cover various data types and use cases.